eggnog1307/IHRCD-Det/README.md

 ---

 ## 🚀 Benchmark Results
-[cite_start]We evaluated the dataset using 10 state-of-the-art models on an NVIDIA RTX 4090[cite: 60].
+We evaluated the dataset using 10 state-of-the-art models on an NVIDIA RTX 4090.

 | Model | Precision | Recall | mAP@0.5 | mAP@0.5:0.95 | Latency (ms) |
 | :--- | :---: | :---: | :---: | :---: | :---: |